back

 Borrowers living within a certain area or meeting specific eligibility criteria may consider loans with their local credit union.
 Credit unions typically cater to a niche group of people, so look into the qualification requirements before applying.

 Lastly, a private lender may also be able to help you borrow money with bad credit.
 Many private lenders look at other factors besides credit, such as proof of income, when determining loan approval.
 For the most flexible payment plans and convenient loan terms for your personal budget, a private lender may be your best choice.
-Before committing to any one lender, do a bit of research on your own first.
-You may be surprised at the different deals direct lenders are able to offer!

-Debt Settlement vs. Debt Consolidation Loan
+Debt Settlement vs Debt Consolidation Loan

-If you have an extreme amount of debt, you may be wondering if debt settlement or debt consolidation is the better option for you.
 Debt settlement involves working with a debt settlement company and having an agent negotiate with your various creditors.
 The goal of working with a debt settlement company is to avoid collection agencies and reduce debt instead of declaring bankruptcy.

 While settling debt may be faster than debt consolidation, it can often be detrimental to your credit reports.
 Although it may take longer, getting a debt consolidation loan is usually in the best interest of your personal finances.